 3. Do CTAs [call to action] phrases and buttons seem useless or bewildering to your business context and homepage?
 They aren’t and you need one, combine these phrases with this button maker [use the png option to download an image, use the CSS option if you have a developer] to get people taking the action you want when they land on your homepage, or next blog post.
 Always be guiding people to take action!

 4. Have zero social media presence but know you should be more “active” for traffic and engagement?
 Use Buffer, to load up tweets and posts to drip out during the week to save time.
-Content is usually the frustration point, so do this, promote your industry news or harmonious businesses and/or people and you’ll get traction, then when you do have something more focused on your business, you’ll have an audience.
+Content is usually the frustration point, so do this, create content with an AI software like Copymatic ai, promote your industry news or harmonious businesses and/or people and you’ll get traction, then when you do have something more focused on your business, you’ll have an audience.
 Also combine with #6 below.

 5. Stop using Google Docs for password sharing/reference, and start using Airtable.
 Why/When?
 Because it’s cleaner, easier to share, and organize data with your team.
 Airtable is a hybrid between a spreadsheet and a database and it’s REALLY easy to use.
 It’s a great team tool with lots of uses, password/reference information is just one of them.
 I recommend LastPass for personal password management, but when you have a bunch of URLs, a team, and usernames and passwords to share, Airtable.
 See example of what it looks like here.